Legally Reviewed by Matthew Dolman

 Sexual Abuse Is Not Uncommon in Juvenile Detention Centers

 Sexual abuse in juvenile detention centers is a national crisis.
-Across the U.S., thousands of children have reported being sexually assaulted or harassed while in state custody.
+Across the U.S., thousands of children have reported being sexually assaulted, harassed, or subjected to physical violence while in state custody.
+Institutional abuse is notoriously underreported.

 California juvenile detention centers include facilities, such as: